lisboa-digital/concept-work/README.md

 If you need to improve the AR feature, you'll need a https URL, so...
 ----------------------------------------------------------------------

-1. **Replace "your-host.local" for your own local host on the Caddyfile**
+1. **Replace "your-host.local" with your own local host on the Caddyfile**

 2. **Launch the Docker Compose environment:**
 ```console